dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

 # RFC-01: Generic Actions Tooling

-Alchemy was built to provide a generic way for interacting with DAOs.
-With that, Alchemy requires information from the user who needs to have a high degree of knowhow of the Daostack framework and the on-chain application the DAO wants to connect with.
-This leads to a huge barrier for any user, even developers need to look into how exactly the ENS contracts work.

 ## User Story

 ### Current

+User needs high degree of knowhow of the Daostack framework and the smart contract the DAO wants to connect with.
+This leads to a huge barrier for any user, even experienced developers.

+Example:

-User wants to add ENS support to an already existing DAO with 100 members.
+User wants to add Uniswap support to an already existing DAO with 100 members.
 User goes to the internal DAO interface on Alchemy with the goal to achieve his goal.
 Looking through the cards, he/she gets confused about the technical words like "Funding and voting power" or "Scheme Manager".
 The user is asking himself what are schemes, which leads to even more confusion.
 "Scheme Manager" indicates clearly that something can be managed so the user clicks on the Scheme Manager.
 User clicks on New scheme proposal, to explore what Scheme Manager is all about, a modal pops up with three main categories "Add Plugin, Edit Plugin and remove Plugin".
 User is confused as he believe he would add a new scheme and now the interface is showing with the term "Plugin".
-User wont know what to do and since the actual alchemy UI is not intuitive, adding ENS support wont be an easy task.
+User wont know what to do and since the actual alchemy UI is not intuitive, adding Uniswap support wont be an easy task.

-In resume:
+In summary:

 Adding GA plugins within Alchemy currently has the following problems:
 - No UI for configuring & deploying a new GA plugin contract – must be done by a skilled programmer.